nigeltao/qoir/README.md

 decoding 60x faster than JPEG-XL Lossless (using its "effort = 7" option).

 The conclusion isn't that QOIR is always better or worse than any other format.
 It's all trade-offs.
-However, **QOIR has the fastest decode speed listed** and achieves reasonable (roughly comparable to PNG) compression ratios.
+However, on the full image test suite, **QOIR has the second-fastest decode speed listed** (the first-fastest is literally just zstd-compressing the RGB / RGBA pixel values, which produces 1.330x larger files than QOIR) and achieves reasonable (roughly comparable to PNG) compression ratios.
 JXL and WebP, lossless or lossy, have better compression ratios but also slower encode and decode speeds.

+**ZPNG "lossless" (the original, upstream ZPNG) is very competitive with and sometimes strictly better than QOIR**.
+It occupies a similar spot in the design space to QOIR: simple implementation, reasonable compression ratio, very fast encode / decode speeds.
+"Sometimes strictly better" means that, on some photographic-heavy subsets of the image test suite (see the [full benchmarks](doc/full_benchmarks.txt)), ZPNG outperforms QOIR on all three columns (compression ratio, encoding speed and decoding speed) simultaneously.
+ZPNG is in some sense simpler than QOIR (ZPNG is around 700 lines of C++ code plus a zstd dependency) but in another sense more complicated (because of the zstd dependency).
+QOIR is around 3000 lines of C code plus 4000 lines of data tables, without any further dependencies.

-Even though PNG/stb and QOI are worse than QOIR in all three columns (compression ratio, encoding speed and decoding speed), they still have their own advantages.
+Even though PNG/stb and QOI are worse than QOIR in all three columns, they still have their own advantages.
 PNG/stb, like any PNG implementation, has unrivalled compatibility with other software (and the stb library is easy to integrate, being a single file C library).
-QOI is the simplest (easiest to understand and easiest to customize) format, weighing under 700 lines of C code (QOIR is around 3000 lines of C code plus 4000 lines of data tables).
+QOI is the simplest (easiest to understand and easiest to customize) format, weighing under 700 lines of C code, without any further dependencies.

 To repeat, it's all trade-offs.